hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/09-transient-time-only.rst

 Butcher's table contains two B rows.
 The two B rows are used to calculate two different approximations $Y_{n+1}$ on the next time level, with different orders of accuracy.
-The difference between these two solutions is used to adapt the time step.
+The difference between these two solutions is used as an error estimate, to adapt the time step.

 Selecting an embedded Runge-Kutta method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~